-This article is an excerpt from my course, the Lucid Dreaming Fast Track, part of the World of Lucid Dreaming Academy.
+This article is an excerpt from the Lucid Dreaming Fast Track, part of the World of Lucid Dreaming Academy.

 In 30 step-by-step lessons you'll learn lucid dream induction and advanced control, as well as using lucidity to improve your waking life.
 Gain instant access to all the tools and knowledge you need have lucid dreams.

 A lot has happened in the last 5 months.
 But how did we go from business as usual to changing the face of the entire lucid dreaming supplements industry?
 It’s a story that I think will interest you – and you might even learn a thing or two in the process.
 When I was first taken on-board as Chief Lucidity Officer in 2016, one of the first things I was tasked with was taking a good look at our operations and giving things a bit of an overhaul.